ChristianPritz/paw_statistics/README.md

 | GPU not detected | Check NVIDIA drivers and CUDA toolkit; run `python -c "import torch; print(torch.cuda.is_available())"` |

 ---
+## Application notes for the ImageSequenceExporter UI

+This UI tool allows you to collect corrected predictions and metadata from images and videos, and saves them into a database.

+IMPORTANT: THE UI DOES NOT REMEMBER PREVIOUSLY SAVED PREDICTIONS DURING RUNTIME.
+Navigating back to earlier predictions is not possible because the UI works strictly in a feed-forward manner.
+Note that every click on "Export Cropped" creates an entry.
+Workflow:
+     IMAGE --> prediction --> UI: correction + labels --> DATABASE ENTRY

+---

 ## License & Contact
 Please add a LICENSE file if you plan to publish.
 For questions or issues, open an issue on GitHub: https://github.com/ChristianPritz/paw_statistics/issues